Could It Pay to Be a HOH?

 - Or, Do You Want to Be a HOH?

-What is a HOH, anyway?
 Is a HOH someone who dates everyone but you?
-Is it something Santa Claus says three times?
-Or is it a river named after a Native American tribe?
+Something Santa Claus says three times?
+Is it a river named after a Native American tribe?
 How about an expression commonly used after "Heave"?

-Well, it might be all of those things... but the HOH we're talking about is a Head of Household.
-It's a great tax filing status that can really pay off when it comes to filing your tax return!
+It might be all of those things... but the HOH we're talking about is a Head of Household.
+It's a great tax filing status that can pay off when you file your tax return!

 Compared to the Single filing status, Heads of Household get lower tax rates, a higher standard deduction, and qualify more easily for some tax credits.
-A lot of single parents are Heads of Household, and so are other unmarried people with dependents.
-To file as a Head of Household, you have to be unmarried and you have to support a Qualifying Person.
+A lot of single parents are Heads of Household, and so are other unmarried people (and with some exception legally married people - see details) with dependents.
+To file as a Head of Household, you have to be unmarried (details for exceptions) and you have to support a Qualifying Person.

-How Do I Know if Someone Is My Qualifying Person?
+How to Know If Someone Is Your Qualifying Person

 Confused?
 Don't worry, we've made it easy for you!
-Just use the free Head of Household tool (the HOHucator test) on this page.
+Just use the free Head of Household tool on this page.

 Find out how to how to file as Head of Household.